artefactual/archivematica-docs/user-manual/transfer/transfer.rst

-Artefactual included the ability to skip identification at transfer and/or to change identification tool before normalization mainly to allow for the possibility that content in the transfer backlog may contain formats for which there are not currently entries in the Format Policy Registry (FPR).
+Artefactual included the ability to skip identification at transfer and/or to change identification tool before normalization mainly to allow for the possibility that content in the transfer backlog may contain formats for which there are not currently entries in the :ref:`Format Policy Registry (FPR) <fpr>`.
 While the transfers are in the backlog, you can add rules that allow for the format(s) not identified or identifiable at time of transfer to the FPR so that, when they are processed through ingest, all formats will be identified and normalization attempted based on those identifications.

 There may be other use case scenarios in the future that this configuration flexibility facilitates.
 In general, we aim to include as much flexibility as